Are My Shoes Going to Give Me Bunions?

 - A proper fit.
-How many of us are guilty of buying a pair of shoes that doesn’t quite fit, just because of how cute they are?
+How many of us are guilty of buying a pair of shoes that don’t quite fit, just because of how cute they are?
 The temptation is real, we know.
 But don’t give in!
 Always measure your feet before buying (length and width), try on pairs, and walk around in them.
 They should be comfortable right away.
-Don’t justify a tight pair of shoes thinking that they’ll “break in.”
+Don’t justify a tight pair of shoes thinking that they’ll “break-in.”

 - Space for toes to wiggle.
 Shoes with pointy, compact toe boxes that scrunch your digits together are a major risk factor for bunions.
 You want your toes to be able to lay flat in their natural position, plus be able to wiggle up and down and left and right comfortably.

 - Good arch support and cushioning.
 Choose shoes that offer a solid base of support, including a soft and cushioned footbed with built-in arch support and a very slightly elevated heel.
-That should be good for most people, unless you happen to need …
+That should be good for most people unless you happen to need it…